prl-mushr/mushr-website/content/hardware/ordering.md

 ___
 ## System Overview

 This section describes the high level system architecture of the MuSHR racecar and your available options to build the car's hardware.
+Check out the [build tutorial](/hardware/build_instructions) to get an idea of what building the car is like!

 **Processor**

 The MuSHR Racecar can be built with a choice of two main processors, the Nvidia Jetson Nano or the Nvidia Jetson Xavier NX.
 The latter is better for high-performance applications, while the former is better if you're working on a budget.
-You can view a comparison of the two (here.)[https://www.seeedstudio.com/blog/2020/06/04/nvidia-jetson-nano-and-jetson-xavier-nx-comparison-specifications-benchmarking-container-demos-and-custom-model-inference/]
+You can view a comparison of the two [here.](https://www.seeedstudio.com/blog/2020/06/04/nvidia-jetson-nano-and-jetson-xavier-nx-comparison-specifications-benchmarking-container-demos-and-custom-model-inference/)

 **Sensing**

 MuSHR supports the Intel RealSense D435/D435i and the D455 cameras for depth perception.
 The car also has a scanning YDLIDAR X4, and other optional add-on sensors listed below.
-View a comparison of the different Intel RealSense cameras (here.)[https://www.intelrealsense.com/compare-depth-cameras/]
+View a comparison of the different Intel RealSense cameras [here.](https://www.intelrealsense.com/compare-depth-cameras/)

 **Chassis**